 Bouldering is one of the most recently created disciplines of climbing (competition speed climbing is the most recent.).
 Bouldering is an incredibly social sport.
 And it has the lowest barrier to entry of the climbing disciplines.
 With indoor climbing gyms popping up all over the country, you can expect any city to have facilities dedicated to bouldering on indoor climbing walls.

-If you’re just starting out with the sport, we built a list of the best bouldering tips to help you get better faster.
-I have spent a lot of time at the gym practicing and talking with climbers who are better than me.
-I hope this list serves you well!
+If you’re just starting out with the sport, we made a list of the best crash pads that are on the market today.
+I have spent a lot of time at the gym and boulder fields training and talking to other climbers to figure out what the best pads on the market are.

 The equipment needed for bouldering is minimal.
 A pair of climbing shoes and a chalk bag is really all you need.
 You won’t need to memorize knots, drop a couple of hundred dollars on a trad rack, or find a partner to belay for you.